 Finding a job will be very difficult because this will come up in background searches.
 To make things even worse, a conviction for this crime cannot be expunged.Contact the Law Office of Roger P. Foley, P.A.

-If you have been arrested and charged with this crime, call our offices to schedule a free consultation.
+If you have been arrested and charged with this crime in West Palm Beach, call our offices to schedule a free 20 minute phone consultation.
 We need to hear your version of the story so we can start investigating your case.
 We will take depositions of the officers and anyone involved.
 From this information, we will create a defense strategy to your case.
 We will fight your case all the way to trial, if needed.
 Call us today so we can start immediately.